SnellerInc/sneller/README.md

 ## Performance

-Depending on the type of query, sneller is capable of processing GB/s of data per second per core, as shown in these benchmarks (measured on a c6i.12xlarge instance on AWS):
+Depending on the type of query, Sneller is capable of processing GB/s of data per second per core, as shown in these microbenchmarks (measured on a c6i.12xlarge instance on AWS):

 ```console
 $ cd vm